Now don’t get all mad.

 Laying the Groundwork

-You know when you are shopping at Target and they offer you a credit card so you can save $5 on purchases?
+You know when you are shopping at Target and they offer you a credit card so you can save 5% on future purchases?
 It happened to me this morning.

 I politely refused and told “Leena” that I am stocking up airline miles instead.